yugabyte/yugabyte-db/docs/content/latest/deploy/replicate-2dc.md

 Follow the steps below to set up a two data center (2DC) deployment using either unidirectional (one-way) or bidirectional (two-way) replication between the data centers.

-For more information on the two data center (2DC) deployment architecture and supported replication scenarios, see [Two data center (2DC) deployments](../../architecture/2dc-deployments).
+For more information on the two data center (2DC) deployment architecture and supported replication scenarios, see [Two data center (2DC) deployments](../architecture/2dc-deployments/).

-## Set up a two data center replication
+## Set up a two data center (2DC) deployment

 ### Set up Universe 1 (producer universe)